 We may collect personal information from you in the following ways:

-If you take one of the steps mentioned above, we may collect and process personal information about you, such as:
+If you take one the steps mentioned above, we may collect and process personal information about you such as:

 In addition, personal data may be securely archived with restricted access and other appropriate safeguards where there is a need to continue to retain it.

-We may disclose your personal information to third parties if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply any agreements; or to protect the rights, property, or safety of GDS or others.
-This includes exchanging information with other organisations for the purposes of safeguarding or other statutory regulations we must comply with.
+We may disclose your personal information to third parties if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply any agreements; or to protect the rights, property, or safety of GDS, or others.

-You also have the right to lodge a complaint with the UK data protection regulator, the Information Commissioner’s Office (“ICO”).
-For further information on your rights and how to complain to the ICO, please refer to the ICO website https://ico.org.uk/concerns.
+Any complaints about our use of personal data, please send an email to email@example.com.
+You also have the right to lodge a complaint with the UK data protection regulator, the Information Commissioner’s Office (“ICO”) at https://ico.org.uk/